 #DoYouRemember Sunday afternoon strolls in the park in your very best finery?

 Parasols, velocipedes, horses and buggies?
 Top hats, long flowing dresses and cloaks?
-Well, I am old but neither do I, that is even way before my time in the Victorian era, when Momma wore a beautiful chapeau and instead of gloves, daughter had her own little fur muff.
+Well, I may be old, but neither do I. My birthday happened much later than the Victorian era, when Momma wore a beautiful chapeau and instead of gloves, daughter had her own little fur muff.

 - 1/2 yard fur/velvet/wool or other choice

 - 1/2 yard lining material—I used leopard print fleece because Hannah loves the print

 - Optional: buttons, trims

 - Doll muff just takes scraps of leftovers

 - Following patterns (lining pattern may look weird, but the muff has a secret pocket)

 - Sew short ends of muff and lining together to form tubes.

 2. Turn lining right side out.
 Insert into muff, right sides will be facing, and sew around one end.
 Turn the muff right side out, insert lining back into muff with wrong sides facing, and smooth secret pocket between layers.